buffbob/Idaho_springs/README.md

 <p>To read the jupyter notebook files it is best to use nbviewer as these files are way big.
-Open https://nbviewer.jupyter.org/ and put URL of file in your repository in the textfield as shown.
+Open https://nbviewer.jupyter.org/ and put URL of file in the repository in the textfield as shown.
 Press Go button to view the notebook.</p>
 <h4>From publicly available lidar, I created dem's and overlaid them on a map of areas around Idaho Springs to see if it will show old mine 'holes'.</h4>

 <h2> Idaho Springs area DEMs</h2>